girlguidinghertfordshire/ggherts/_trainingevents/2023-11-03-level-2-walking-scheme-training-and-assessment.md

 Details of the scheme can be found on the Girlguiding UK website's [walking scheme page.](https://www.girlguiding.org.uk/information-for-volunteers/learning-and-development/leading-outdoor-adventures/walking-scheme/)

-Cost: **£135**, but this can often be reclaimed from your unit, county or region, depending on where you will use the qualification.
+Cost: **£148**, but this can often be reclaimed from your unit, county or region, depending on where you will use the qualification.

 This weekend can also be attended as a [social and log book walking weekend](/event/peak-district-social-walking/).
 See the event page for details and costs of this option.

-[More information](/assets/docs/2023/anglia-november-training-flyer.pdf){:.btn.btn-primary.download-link}{:rel="noopener"}{:target="_blank"}
+[More information](/assets/docs/2023/anglia-level-1-and-2-and-social-walk-weekend-flyer.pdf){:.btn.btn-primary.download-link}{:rel="noopener"}{:target="_blank"}

-If you'd like to chat about the possibilities, have questions or would like to book a place, email your Anglia walking lead volunteers via <walking@girlguiding-anglia.org.uk>
+If you'd like to chat about the possibilities, have questions email your Anglia walking lead volunteers via <walking@girlguiding-anglia.org.uk>